-Chapter 189 of the Florida Statutes, the Uniform Special District Accountability Act, requires the preparation and submission of a Public Facilities Report to governmental jurisdictions in which the

-District resides such as Palm Beach County, the Town of Jupiter, and South Florida Water Management District.
+Chapter 189 of the Florida Statutes, the Uniform Special District Accountability Act, requires the preparation and submission of a Public Facilities Report to governmental jurisdictions in which the District resides such as Palm Beach County, the Town of Jupiter, and South Florida Water Management District.
 Special Districts are required to submit an update to this report every five years and, at a minimum, the report must contain information as to the status of the District's public facilities and changes or revisions to those facilities that have occurred in the past year.

 Since 1991, when the District filed its first Public Facilities Report, data collection has been an ongoing process to provide for better and more accurate mapping of the works of the District.
 The Public Facilities Report is continually modified as each Plan of Improvement is added to the District's facilities.
-The current modification includes the Eighteenth Plan of Improvements and proposed capital improvements for next year.
-South Florida Water Management District is currently reviewing the amendment.
-In accordance with Chapter 298.225 Florida Statutes, the Water Control Plan is amended consistent with the preparation of the proposed Plan of Improvement during the last year.
+The current modification includes the Eighteenth Plan of Improvements.
+In accordance with Chapter 298.225 Florida Statutes, the Water Control Plan has been amended consistent with the preparation of the proposed Plan of Improvements during the last year.